-What You Need to Know to Go Solar in Massachusetts
+What You Need to Know to Go Solar in Massachusetts in 2019

-How Solar Power Works in Massachusetts
+How Residential Solar Power Works in Massachusetts

-Folks from Massachusetts going solar have a few options, the most popular is a grid-tied solar electric array.
+Folks from Massachusetts going solar have a few options, but the most popular is a grid-tied solar electric array.

 ‘Grid-tied’ means that the system will connect to the public utility grid, providing reliable backup power for when there is insufficient sun to power your home, such as at night or on cloudy days.
 Conversely, a grid-tied system also sells excess power to the grid, meaning, when it is sunny and your system is producing more solar power than you can use, you’ll send the power back to the public grid, powering your neighbor’s house and earning you a credit.
 The solar credits you earn can be used against future power consumption from the grid.

 Most of the systems we design will meet close to 100% of a home’s needs in a given year.
 In the summer, you will tend to produce more power than you need and you will earn a credit.
 In the winter, you will tend to need more power than you produce and so you’ll consume those solar credits.
 At the end of the year, you should be at or close to zero credits in the solar bank, a situation we call ‘net zero’ (not to be confused with ‘off-grid,’ which means not using the utility grid at all!).
+And another thing about the winter; our climate may be cold, but cold is actually good for solar panels.
+In the brisk but sunny fall and spring, solar panels in Massachusetts will produce a disproportionately high amount of power, helping to make up for any power loss due to solar panels being covered in snow.

 What About SRECs?
 What is SMART?